Asbestos Exposure in Kentucky

 - Scottsville-Allen County Courthouse, Scottsville, KY

-U.S. military bases all over the country took advantage of the asbestos’s durable, light weight, and fire-resistant nature by using it throughout boiler and engine rooms, aircraft, mess halls, and sleeping quarters.
+U.S. military bases all over the country took advantage of the asbestos’s durable, lightweight, and fire-resistant nature by using it throughout boiler and engine rooms, aircraft, mess halls, and sleeping quarters.
 From the 1930s to the late 1970s, thousands of military personnel were exposed to the toxic dust.

-Fort Campbell Military Reservation
+Fort Campbell Military Reservation and Mesothelioma

 Located in Fort Knox, the base has been in operation since the end of the Civil War in 1865.
 A high school was built on the base in 1958 and hasn’t undergone significant renovations since then.
-A report done by the Centers for Disease Control and Prevention (CDC) indicated asbestos was used throughout dozens of military vehicles, where servicemen and women came into contact with airborne fibers.
+A report done by the Centers for Disease Control and Prevention (CDC) indicated asbestos was used throughout dozens of military vehicles, where servicemen and women came into contact with asbestos.

-Asbestos Disposal Sites
+Asbestos Disposal Sites Near KY

 |Consolidated Waste Service, Inc.||Ashland, KY|